-Our Board met six times and took action by written consent on ten occasions during fiscal 2021.
-In fiscal 2021, all incumbent directors attended 83% or more of the Board meetings and meetings of the committees on which they served.
+Our Board met six times and took action by written consent on four occasions during fiscal 2022.
+In fiscal 2022, with the exception of Dr. Yu, who attended 67% of all meetings, all incumbent directors attended 95% or more of the Board meetings and meetings of the committees on which they served.

 Although we encourage each member of our Board to attend our annual meetings of stockholders, we do not have a formal policy requiring the members of our Board to attend.
-With the exception of Dr. Yu, all then current members of our Board attended our 2021 annual meeting of stockholders.
+All then current members of our Board attended our 2022 annual meeting of stockholders.